The Definitive Guide to Sage Intacct Invoicing

 - Streamlining the process for customers: Although some customers may prefer the longer payment periods, many appreciate the efficiency of digitized B2B systems because their payments can be easily tracked by bank transfers or credit card statements.
 In addition, subscription-based services can be automatically paid on a monthly basis, reducing the work involved in the billing and invoicing process even further.

 Too many businesses today are dealing with antiquated infrastructure and monopolistic banking practices that negatively affect their bottom line and ability to compete.
 The integration between Paystand and Sage means easier, streamlined invoicing and payment processes, which often results in better cash flow and additional revenue generation.
-Find out more about this invoicing and payment system for yourself by scheduling a free demo today.
+Find out more about this invoicing and payment system for yourself by scheduling a Process Payments Through Intacct today.